 COE School History

-It is a stylistic example of Classical Revival architecture.
-Lee and other schools built at the same time were constructed on the “unit plan” to provide a flexible design that could be adapted to the city’s unpredictable growth.
+COE School and other schools built at the same time were constructed on the “unit plan” to provide a flexible design that could be adapted to the city’s unpredictable growth.
 As the population increased, additional units could be built around a central quadrangle used as a playground.
 This plan is said to have originated in Tulsa.
-It may have been a coincidence that this plan followed the pattern of the town square of old Creek Tulsa.

 * © 2011 Tulsa Preservation Commission